 The hazmat eyes you sympathetically.
 He glances at what he was typing, then at you, then says, “I might have something to repair the damage.
 But you’ll need to sign the NDA and bunch of other things.”
 He grimaces.
 “And it’s irreversible.
 So, if I were you, I’d rather not do it.
 I’d rather stay out here and try to survive without the Internet, crazy as it seems.
 At least, typewriters are still around.”

 As you two walk along the empty halls, you pass several orange sleeping pods with motionless people.
-Their eyes are open, their bodies and they are faintly breathing as if in a trance.
+Their eyes are open, and they are faintly breathing as if in a trance.

 “What’s wrong with them?” you whisper.

 The hazmat shrugs and repeats, “I’d rather stay out here.”